 No other form of meditation has been found in long-term studies to reduce heart attack and stroke (study>).
 The TM technique is the only meditation practice recommended by the American Heart Association for reduction of hypertension — based on the Heart Association's own research into the effects of TM, mindfulness and various other practices.

-The various other methods of meditation engage the mind differently, requiring varying degrees of effort.
-The TM technique is an effortless process of transcending, allowing the mind to spontaneously settle inward, beyond mental activity, to experience the deepest, most peaceful and revitalizing state of awareness—the state of inner wakefulness or restful alertness, one's inmost Self.
+Other methods of meditation engage the mind differently and require varying degrees of effort.
+The TM technique is a natural, effortless process of transcending, allowing the mind to spontaneously settle inward, beyond mental activity, to the deepest, most peaceful and revitalizing state of awareness—the state of inner wakefulness or restful alertness, one's inmost Self.

 Why pay for TM when other meditations are cheaper or free?

 The TM technique is not just a practice of watching your breath, concentrating or contemplating.
 It's an effortless, natural technique for transcending, for going beyond thought to tap your deepest inner reserves of creativity, intelligence and well-being, directly enlivening your body's innate healing mechanisms.
 It's easy to learn but requires a qualified teacher.